C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Discussion

 \subsection{RQ1: Bridging classical and quantum programming}

-The evaluation demonstrates that bridging classical and quantum programming is feasible through a modular encoder–deployment-decoder design.
+The evaluation demonstrates that bridging classical and quantum programming is feasible through a modular encoder--deployment--decoder design.
 The encoder ensured that both Python code and structured JSON could be translated into quantum-compatible formats (QCFs), while the decoder reliably mapped quantum measurement outcomes back into classical solutions.
 This consistency across diverse input and output modalities is central for establishing confidence in the framework.
 It shows that the system can abstract away quantum-specific details without breaking the overall workflow.

 Another takeaway from the evaluation is modularity.
 Because encoding and decoding modules are separated from circuit generation and deployment, new problem types or algorithm families can be added without disrupting existing functionality.
 This separation of concerns strengthens maintainability and ensures that the framework can evolve alongside quantum hardware and algorithmic advances.
 Finally, the evaluation also revealed a trade-off between the expressiveness of user inputs and structural clarity required for reliable parsing.
 JSON-based problem specifications offer a high degree of structure, enabling consistent syntactic and semantic interpretation during data extraction and resulting in high reliability throughout the pipeline.
 In contrast, code snippets introduce variability in syntax, naming conventions, and control flow, but better reflect how developers naturally express problems.
 Supporting both formats allows the framework to balance robustness with flexibility, reinforcing the idea that a modular encoder–decoder pipeline is a practical strategy for bridging classical and quantum programming.
+From a design perspective, positioning the JSON interface as a lightweight, structured specification was essential for achieving reliable automation and reproducibility under current NISQ constraints.

 In summary, the evaluation confirms that bridging classical and quantum programming is both technically feasible and practically valuable.
 The modular design ensures extensibility and maintainability, while support for both structured and unstructured inputs balances robustness with usability.
 Overall, modular encoder--decoder pipelines reduce the entry barrier for classical developers and provide a solid foundation for future hybrid classical--quantum software development.